rvaiya/keyd/README.md

 Should you find yourself in this position, the special key sequence `backspace+escape+enter` should cause keyd to terminate.

+Some mice (e.g the Logitech MX Master) are capable of emitting keys and are consequently matched by the wildcard id.
+It may be necessary to explicitly blacklist these.

 ## Application Specific Remapping (experimental)

 - Add yourself to the keyd group: